2023 Best Value Construction Trades Undergraduate Certificate Schools in the Middle Atlantic Region

 HVCC undergraduate students pay an average of $10,818 in tuition and fees each year.

 With a ranking of #9, North American Trade Schools did quite well on this year’s best value schools for construction trades students working on their undergraduate certificate.
-Located in the suburb of Baltimore, North American Trade Schools is a private for-profit school with a small student population.
+Located in the suburb of Baltimore, North American Trade Schools is a private for-profit college with a small student population.

 Read full report on Construction Trades at North American Trade Schools